Alvicina/2.GET_NEXT_LINE/README.md

 In the following pdf you can find the project requirements as specified by 42 campus: [README_GET_NEXT_LINE.pdf](https://github.com/Alvicina/Get_Next_Line/files/15310043/README_GET_NEXT_LINE.pdf)

-The following snapshot if proof that the project was succesfully done:
+The following snapshot is proof that the project was succesfully done:
 <img width="1046" alt="Captura de pantalla 2024-09-01 a las 19 10 46" src="https://github.com/user-attachments/assets/d4b75d6f-181b-4cd5-8b67-4196abbd1701">